open-telemetry/opentelemetry-java-examples/otlp/docker/README.md

 - It may take some time for the application metrics to appear on the Prometheus dashboard;

-To clean up any docker container from the demo run `docker-compose down` from this directory.
+To clean up any docker container from the demo run `docker compose down` from this directory.